SoftwareBrothers/hapijs-mongoose-app-bootstrap/README.md

 Than you can simply run any command you like.

+Application runs under port 8080 so after up'ing the docker-compose visit `localhost:8080/health` to see healthcheck from the api.

+## Folders structure

 ## Automated tests

 As mentioned above application uses mocha along with chai.expect syntax.
 All tests are placed within `./spec` subdirectory.
 Under `./spec/index.js` you can find all the configuration for the test suit and under `./spec/mocha.opts` options for mocha runner.